Mine & Mint Proof-of-Work Tokens on Avalanche

 Anyone participating in the blockchain space needs to be aware of at least the following risks:

-Avalanche is a relatively young ecosystem: Looking back, in the short little amount of time so far much has happened and improved upon!
-Still, anyone starting to mine and mint XPower tokens needs to be aware of this fact.
+Avalanche is a relatively young ecosystem: Looking back, in the short little amount of time so far, much has happened and improved upon!
+Still, anyone starting to mine and mint XPower and APower tokens needs to be aware of this fact.

 Contract Risk

-The XPower smart contracts have not been audited (yet) and may contain bugs, though we put a lot of effort to ensure that they do not, by deliberating keeping them short and avoiding any unnecessary scope creep.
+The XPower and APower smart contracts have been audited by Hacken, but may nevertheless still contain bugs, though we put in a lot of effort to ensure that they do not by deliberating keeping them short and avoiding any unnecessary scope creep.
 We relied also on the industry-standard OpenZeppelin libraries.

-Further, please ensure that you interact with the correct contracts: You can find an “Add XPower token” icon in the footer, which you can use to import the tokens’ meta-information into your Metamask wallet.
+Further, please ensure that you interact with the correct contracts: You can find an “Add token” icon in the footer, which you can use to import the tokens’ meta-information into your wallet.

 Upgrade Policy